Yaser003/cse15l-lab-reports/lab-report-wk2.md

 PART 3:

-In the week 2 lab I learned to create local servers and how to edit their outputs based on the requests of the user (Im the only user since the server is local)
+In the week 2 lab I learned to create local servers and how to edit their outputs based on the requests of the user.
+I learned several new server related terms such as "port", which is a number the server is assigned, and "localhost" which turns out to be the device running the local server. example: My laptop.

+In the week 3 lab I learned an efficient way to debug using the JUNIT program.
+I learned how to use assertEquals and all its derivatives.
+I also learned a more efficient way to read symptoms of bugs to better take care of them.